Distillery: 旭酒造 Asahi Shuzō

 Alcohol: 39%

-In the bottle: Sweet, rich and full of big sake notes; it really feels like you opened a bottle of sake or in this case a bottle of Dassia.
-The licorice really takes center stage along with dried fruits and canned peaches, which feel condensed with flavor, and at 39% alcohol there is basically nothing on the nose that would indicate so.
+In the bottle: Sweet, rich, and full of big sake notes—it really feels like you opened a bottle of sake, or in this case a bottle of Dassai.
+Licorice takes center stage along with dried fruits and canned peaches, all condensed with flavor.
+At 39% alcohol there is basically nothing on the nose that would indicate so—the alcohol stays very much in the background, keeping the focus on those familiar, elegant sake-like aromas.

-On the rocks: Just like the nose, the sweetness and the familiar sake notes you typically find with Dassai sake really come through in a big way which, at first, makes this feel a bit head heavy in the mouthfeel department.
-That being said, once the big impact notes of sake subside a little, this really opens up in a great way by letting some of the softer notes rise to the surface, until then, it's really like drinking a condensed sake.
-While certainly not my favorite Kasutori Shochu, if you are a fan of Dassai sake then it is worth trying if you are willing to fork over ~3800 JPY.
+On the rocks: Just like the nose, the sweetness and the familiar sake notes you typically find with Dassai sake really come through in a big way.
+At first it feels a bit head-heavy in the mouthfeel department.
+That being said, once the big impact notes of sake subside a little, this really opens up in a great way by letting some of the softer notes rise to the surface.
+Until then, it’s really like drinking a condensed sake.
+While certainly not my favorite kasutori shōchū, if you are a fan of Dassai sake then it is worth trying if you are willing to fork over ~3,800 JPY.

 水割り Diluted with water

-4:1, 3:2 ratio: Not only does this hold up with a little water, it really opens up with some added depth as the licorice fades away, and some of the lighter sake notes get some time to shine.
-In addition to the peach and dried fruit, there are some nice black pepper, and vanilla tootsie roll notes that add a little more to the overall flavor profile.
+4:1 ratio: Not only does this hold up with a little water, it really opens up with some added depth as the licorice fades away and some of the lighter sake notes get some time to shine.
+In addition to the peach and dried fruit, there are some nice black pepper and vanilla Tootsie Roll notes that add a little more to the overall flavor profile.
+The dilution keeps things smooth and balanced, making it very pleasant for slower sipping.

 Enjoy on the rocks